HiDeoo/starlight-typedoc/packages/starlight-typedoc/README.md

 <br />
 <br />

-<sup>\*: `starlight-astro` is currently not available as an [Astro Integration](https://docs.astro.build/en/reference/integrations-reference/) due to current Starlight limitations but the goal is to make it available as one in the future.</sup>
+<sup>\*: `starlight-typedoc` is currently not available as an [Astro Integration](https://docs.astro.build/en/reference/integrations-reference/) due to current Starlight limitations but the goal is to make it available as one in the future.</sup>

 ## Installation